 Prague plans to finance the construction of the new metro D line by the combination of EIB loan, the loan taken by DPP and own sources.
-The estimated costs related to the first section of the line amount to CZK57.4 billion.
+The estimated costs related to the first section of the line amount to nearly 50% of operating revenues.
 The construction officially started in 2022 and is scheduled to be finished in 2029.
 Despite the strategical importance of the new metro line, the central government will most likely not participate in the financing.
-Prague has also limited access to the supranational investment subsidies.
-The city is allocated in a relatively affluent region, making it ineligible for some European Union funds that are available for other Czech cities.

-We estimate that the new EIB loan will increase Prague's direct debt to moderate 22% of operating revenue by 2027 from 10.2% at year-end 2022, the city has no plans to raise new debt to fund other infrastructure projects for this year and next.
-We project NDID to stabilize below 20% of operating revenue past 2027 because of predominance of long-term amortizing loans.
+We estimate that the new EIB loan will increase Prague's direct debt to moderate 22% of operating revenue by 2027 from 10.2% at year-end 2022.
+The city has no plans to raise new debt to fund other infrastructure projects for this year and next.
+We project NDID to stabilize below 20% of operating revenue after 2027 because of predominance of long-term amortizing loans.
 Despite modest debt's growth, Prague's liquidity will fully cover the debt levels according our estimates.